RuneStone-Org-A2026EDW/EX1/README.md

 ## Featured Projects

-### Intelligent Team Management Platform
+### Intelligent PC Component Compatibility Platform

-A web-based system that automatically forms work teams based on defined criteria such as skills, availability, academic performance, and technological affinity.
+A web-based system that automatically builds optimized computer configurations based on compatibility rules between hardware components such as CPU, GPU, motherboard, RAM, storage, and power supply.

-The backend includes a matching algorithm that calculates compatibility scores between members and applies specific constraints (for example, requiring at least one backend and one frontend developer per team).
-The system evaluates and optimizes team composition to ensure balanced collaboration.
+The platform evaluates technical constraints including socket compatibility, chipset support, RAM type and frequency, power consumption, PCIe generation, and physical form factors.
+The backend implements a compatibility and scoring algorithm that analyzes relationships between components, calculates a global compatibility score, and applies mandatory constraints (for example, matching CPU socket with motherboard socket, ensuring sufficient PSU wattage for GPU consumption, and verifying RAM support by the motherboard).

-On the frontend, users can view generated teams, manually adjust assignments, and analyze balance metrics to assess group effectiveness.
-This solution represents an optimization-driven approach to collaborative work management.
+Beyond basic validation, the system optimizes configurations according to selected goals such as gaming performance, workstation efficiency, budget limits, or energy consumption.
+It ensures balanced builds by preventing bottlenecks (e.g., high-end GPU paired with low-end CPU).

 ---